Storidge/cio-user-docs/docker_volumes/volumes_for_containers.md

+---
+title: Volumes for Containers
+description: Provision volumes for Docker containers with Storidge persistent storage
+lang: en-US
+---

 # Volumes for Containers

 ## **Create**

 To start a container you use the `docker run` command.
 You can specify a volume in a `docker run` command by using the `-v` or `--volume` flag.
 If the volume does not yet exist, Docker creates the volume.

 You can specify a CIO volume in a `docker run` command by using the `--volume-driver` flag to call the cio driver.
 The example below calls the cio volume plugin to create a volume named foo, for the alpine container.

 ```
 docker run -it --volume-driver cio -v foo:/tmp --name foo alpine sh
 ```

 Note that the `-v` flag does not support volume options.
 The example above will create a CIO volume with default parameters.
 At the time of install, the default parameters will create a volume of 20 GB capacity, thin provisioned, mounted at /cio/volumes and with no performance limits.

 To specify volume options, you use the `--mount` flag.
 Support for using the `--mount` flag with containers was added in Docker 17.06.
 The example below produces the same results.
 Source is the name of the volume and target is the directory mounted in the container.

 ```
 docker run -it --mount source=foo,target=/tmp,volume-driver=cio --name foo alpine sh